plenoptic-org/plenoptic/docs/index.md

 ## Citing us

 If you use `plenoptic` in a published academic article or presentation, please cite us!
-See the {ref}`citation` for more details.
+See the [](citation) for more details.

 :::{toctree}
 :caption: Basic concepts